anindyabijoydas/portfolio/_pages/miscellaneous.md

 <span style="color:brown">**Others**</span>
 ======
-* Serving as a Tutor in CyMath - kids.
+* Served as a Tutor in CyMath - kids.
 * Served as Secretary for Bangladesh Student Association in Iowa State University.